- Allan W. Austin,Ph.D.

 Following the wisdom of our Founding Father James Madison, Dr. Padot also espouses the political theorist’s message: “The advancement and diffusion of knowledge is the only guardian of true liberty;” in addition to, the belief in the words of a contemporary political scientist who has written extensively about improving government systems and assisting the poor, NYU Politics Professor Lawrence Mead: “I think political science should be what the ancients intended – a master science that helps government improve the human condition.”

-Dr. Padot’s office is located at Mercy Hall 345A.
+Dr. Padot’s office is located at 389 Mercy Hall.

 Ph.D., Brandeis University

-Dr. Christopher A. Stevens is an assistant professor in the Department of History and Government and teachings in the Government, Law, and National Security program.
+Dr. Christopher A. Stevens is an associate professor in the Department of History and Government and teaches in the Government, Law, and National Security program.
 Dr. Stevens specializes in U.S. national security, international relations, and the politics of the former Soviet Union.
-He arrived at Misericordia University in the Fall 2013 after teaching at the College of the Holy Cross, the University of Vermont, and the University of Nebraska-Kearney.
-Dr. Stevens earned his Ph.D. in Politics from Brandies University, and is currently working on a manuscript that explores Russias strategic relations with other republics of the former Soviet Union.
+He arrived at Misericordia University in the Fall 2012 after teaching at the College of the Holy Cross, the University of Vermont, and the University of Nebraska-Kearney.
+Dr. Stevens earned his Ph.D. in Politics from Brandeis University, and is currently working on a manuscript that explores Russia's strategic relations with other republics of the former Soviet Union.
 His research has taken him all over the former USSR, including Belarus, Estonia, Kazakhstan, Kyrgyzstan, Latvia, Russia, and Ukraine.
 His work has been supported with grants from the International Research and Exchanges Board, the National Council for Eurasian and East European Research, and the American Political Science Association.